Data Exercise 1.2: File Compression and Testing Resource Requirements¶

 Implement file compression¶

-In our first blast job from yesterday, the database files in the
+In our first blast job from the Software exercises (1.1), the database files in the

 pdbaa directory were all transferred, as is, but we